MetPX/sarracenia/doc/UPGRADING.rst

           where configurations were absent or invalid, but worked anyways (though not as intended.) it appears better for usability to make the argument mandatory.

+*NOTICE*: OOPS! https download support was missing, no-one had noticed.
+          We added it in this release.

 2.18.01a5
 ---------